azernis/client/README.md

 Currently only beta builds

 ## Test
-This is all a test for auto update
+This is all a test for auto update and logging